 In today's digital age, smartphones have become a necessary appendage for many Americans.
 Smartphones are far more than phones.
 They hold our email, our lists of friends and family, our financial and banking information, and countless other bits of data about our location, interests, schedules, and habits.

 Given all of this information, it is not surprising that many people are increasingly concerned about the possibility of hacking.
 To what extent is mobile data secure?

 One of the reasons that many folks are worried about the security of their data is that digital hacking is in the news.
 In addition to stories of WikiLeaks and government whistleblowers leaking confidential information, we've heard an ongoing series of major news stories about journalists being hacked.

-In July 2011, the news world was rocked by reports that journalists for a British newspaper, the News of the World, hacked into the voicemail accounts of thousands of people.
-The victims range from a murdered school girl to sports celebrities to members of the Royal Family.
+In July 2011, for instance, the news world was rocked by reports that journalists for a British newspaper, the News of the World, hacked into the voicemail accounts of thousands of people.
+The victims ranged from a murdered school girl to sports celebrities to members of the Royal Family.
 Why?
 To get news scoops, apparently.

 Not long after the scandal broke, News Corporation (News Corp.), the owner of "News of the World," stopped publication of the UK newspaper.

 While the investigation continued in Britain, the U.S. FBI started an investigation into claims that News Corp. employees--or people hired by journalists, like private investigators--hacked into phone conversations and voicemails of 9/11 survivors, victims, and their families.
 Several members of the U.S. Congress called for a federal investigation of News Corp., as well.